BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/elasticsearch-view-api.md

 ### Reconciliation and indexing

-When a resource makes it to the end of the pipeline, we produce a json document by merging
+When a resource makes it to the end of the pipeline, we produce a json document by merging:

 * the original payload,
 * the data and metadata graphs that have been translated to the compacted JSON-LD format with a default context and the one provided by the view

-* The resulting json is then stripped of any `@context` fields and pushed to Elasticsearch.
+The resulting json is then stripped of any `@context` fields and pushed to Elasticsearch.

 [![ElasticSearchView pipeline](../assets/views/elasticsearch/elasticsearch_pipeline.png "ElasticSearchView pipeline")](../assets/views/elasticsearch/elasticsearch_pipeline.png)